Shopify/measured/README.md

 Light weight and easily extensible to include other units and conversions.
 Conversions done with `BigDecimal` for precision.

+The adapter to integrate `measured` with Ruby on Rails is in a separate [`measured-rails`](https://github.com/Shopify/measured-rails) gem.

 ## Installation

 Using bundler, add to the Gemfile: